 El Dia de Reyes

-Carnaval is a five-day celebration that begins on Ash Wednesday as the Catholic lent starts.
+Carnival is a five-day celebration that begins on Ash Wednesday as the Catholic lent starts.
 Throughout the week prior to lent, this time is celebrated with colorful costumes, music, floats, parades, and dancing down the streets.
 The celebration of Mardi Gras in New Orleans is very similar to the celebration of Carnaval in Mexico.
-Carnaval lasts from February 11th to February 16th.
+Carnival usually takes place in mid-to-late February.

 Dia de Los Muertos

 'Dia de los Muertos,' or Day of the Dead, is a holiday about the acceptance of life and death.
-Because Death is mere a part of life, the Mexican cultura celebrates this as a part of the cycle of life.
+Because death is merely a part of life, the Mexican culture celebrates this as a part of the cycle of life.
 This holiday originally came from the Catholic feast of All Soul's Day, which is a time to remember those who have passed away.
-As rememberance, Mexican families decorate their house with an alter; Beneath the alter they place photographs of their deceasede loved ones, and items such as food and cigarattes as offerings
+As rememberance, Mexican families decorate their house with an alter; Beneath the alter they place photographs of their deceased loved ones, and items such as food and cigarettes as offerings.

 Dia de Independencia

 Dia de Independencia, on September 16, is a holiday that represents the inciting day of Mexico's fight for Independence from Spain.
 Another name for this holiday is Dieciseis de Septiembre.
 In addition to food and festivities, most townspeople in Mexico will gather in the town center in the middle of the night to rally and shout out sayings to commemorate the day.
 For example "El Grito de Independencia!" or "Viva Mexico!"